On The Evaluation of Collision Probability along a Path: A

-Here $f_{N_{OR}}=f_{N_O}*f_{N_{-R}}$ is the probability density function resulting from the difference $N_O-N_R$, while $\delta_{d_{OR}}(x)$ is the Dirac delta function centered in $d_{OR}$.
+Using conditions (\ref{eq:collmovingset}) and (\ref{eq:collmovingdist}), both derived from the set decomposition, (\ref{eq:probcollisionevent}) can be restated in as either Here $f_{N_{OR}}=f_{N_O}*f_{N_{-R}}$ is the probability density function resulting from the difference $N_O-N_R$, while $\delta_{d_{OR}}(x)$ is the Dirac delta function centered in $d_{OR}$.
 Both \cref{eq:probmovingdist} and \cref{eq:probmovingset} are computed via a single integral on a defined set in contrast to \cref{eq:probcollisionevent}.
 All the remaining complexity hides inside $f_{N_{OR}}$ since, in general, computing this pdf requires a convolution operation.